minihays/minihays.github.io/about.markdown

 title: All About Andi
 permalink: /about/
 ---
 Let’s see.
 What might someone want to know about me?
 Probably not nearly as much as I am going to tell you.
+First, my old web playground was [andihays.net](http://andihays.net).
+I started this new space for a place to learn more and for a bit of a change.
+You can read more at my [welcome post](https://andihays.dev/randomness/tech/2020/08/01/welcome.html).

 ![Andi](/images/Selfie2.jpg)

-I am married to my best friend and the most wonderful husband ever!
-His name is [Chuck](http://madebychuck.com).
+I am married to [Chuck](http://madebychuck.com) who is an amazing guy and the best husband and dad out there.
 We live in Minnesota and are the proud parents of two girls, Madeline (Maddie – Feb.
 2011) and Danielle (Dannie – Nov.
 2012) and a boy, Alexander (Alex – Nov.
 2014).

 ![Chuck & Andi](/images/CandA.jpg)